AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-sl-10-semantic-layer-best-practices-7-mistakes-to-avoid.md

 **The fix**: Every metric gets exactly one canonical definition in the semantic layer.
 All downstream tools query that definition.
 No exceptions.
 When someone needs Revenue, they query `business.revenue`, not their own formula.

 This principle extends to AI agents.
-If your AI generates its own metric formulas instead of referencing the semantic layer, you've just added another source of truth — the least trustworthy one.
+If your AI generates its own metric formulas instead of referencing the semantic layer, you've just added another source of truth : the least trustworthy one.

 ## Mistake 2: Skipping the Bronze Layer

 **What happens**: A data engineer creates a Silver view that joins raw source tables directly, mixing data cleanup (type casting, column renaming) with business logic (filters, calculations) in a single query.
-When the source schema changes — a column is renamed, a type is modified — the Silver view breaks.
+When the source schema changes : a column is renamed, a type is modified,  the Silver view breaks.

 **Why it's common**: The Bronze layer feels redundant.
 It's just a 1:1 mapping of the source.
 Why add a layer that doesn't change anything?